Today we’re taking a mysterious journey through the creepy and fun Haunted Mansion secrets!

 30 – Hitchhiking Ghosts Names

 The Hitchhiking Ghosts have names dubbed by the fans.
 The names are Gus (the Prisoner), Phineas (the Traveler), and Ezra (the Skelton).
+This fact is one of the most unique Haunted Mansion secrets.

 31 – Interactive Queue Line